 Fill with soil until about ¾” space is left at the top.

 Now we can add our seed.
 I chose to use this wheatgrass.
 For those of you that may have a gluten intolerance, there’s no worries about eating the grass.
 There is only gluten in the grain head.
 You could also use barley, oats, or rye as well.

 Afterward, sprinkle enough on top to cover and be sorta thick.
 In addition, you can follow manufacturer instructions on growing as well.

 Then, fill the top in with remaining soil until lightly level with the top of the jar.

-When looking for a spot for your DIY cat grass, begin with an indirect sun spot.
+With that in mind, when looking for a spot for your DIY cat grass, begin with an indirect sun spot.
 The window I have mine in allows indirect sunshine for our needs.

 Aren’t they super cute?!?
 I suppose you can tell I had fun.
 Of course, one had to be in the likeness of our cat, Lily.
 Can you guess which one it is?

 When it’s time to water, use a spray bottle to lightly mist them twice a day until shoots appear.
 Then, cut back to watering once a day.
-The grass will take off in a matter of days.
+The DIY cat grass will take off in a matter of days.
 Kinda like a rocket!
 Here they are after 5 days…

 Later, here they are after seven days of growth.
 So fast!